joshgerdes/jekyll-uno/_drafts/how-to-mount-an-azure-blob-container-on-your-windows-10-endpoint-device.md

 Note: The storage account must be a member of an Azure Virtual Network and so does your Virtual Machine, either directly or via a connected expressroute or site to site VPN.

+# Register AllowNFSV3 Provider

+Connect to Azure using PowerShell and register the `AllowNFSV3 provider by running the following:`

+    Register-AzProviderFeature -FeatureName AllowNFSV3 -ProviderNamespace Microsoft.Storage

+    Register-AzResourceProvider -ProviderNamespace Microsoft.Storage
+    Get-AzProviderFeature -ProviderNamespace Microsoft.Storage -FeatureName AllowNFSV3

+To mount a container by using NFS 3.0, You must create a storage account after you register the feature with your subscription.
+You can't enable accounts that existed before you registered the feature.

 ## Disable Secure Transfer on your Storage Account

 1. Sign in to the [Azure portal](https://portal.azure.com/#home) and access the storage account containing the NFS share you created.